 If you are going to be discharged the same day of surgery, you will return to the pre-operative area where your nurse will monitor you until it is safe for you to be discharged.

 If you will be staying overnight, you will be taken to your hospital room after your recovery experience.

-A surgical site infection is an infection that occurs after surgery in the part of the body where the surgery took place.
+A surgical site infection (SSI) is an infection that occurs after surgery in the part of the body where the surgery took place.
 Most patients who have surgery do not develop an infection.
-However, infections do occur in about 1-3 out of ever 100 patients who have surgery.
+However, infections do occur in about 1-3 out of every 100 patients who have surgery.

 Some of the common symptoms of a surgical site infection are:

 - Redness and pain around the area where you had surgery

 - Drainage of cloudy fluid from your surgical wound